Early Years Foundation Stage

 Welcome to the Early Years Foundation Stage

-At Braeburn Primary and Nursery School we want all children to feel secure, happy, included and cared for.
+At Braeburn Primary and Nursery Academy we want all children to feel secure, happy, included and cared for.

 We want them to be able to learn and aim to provide well planned, purposeful activities for them.